Starting School: What is ‘Social and Emotional Readiness’?

 Kathryn Waugh, Guardian Head of Quality and Curriculum

-However, Preschool and Kindergarten Programs can only do so much.
+However, our dedicated Preschool and Kindergarten Program can only do so much.
 It is parents and caregivers who play the biggest role in social and emotional development because they offer the most consistent relationship in a child’s life.

 So, how can parents and caregivers help nurture their children to develop a healthy level of social and emotional literacy in the lead up to formal schooling?

 - Show affection and be nurturing.
 Depending on the age of your child this could mean holding them, comforting them, talking and singing, or simply giving them your undivided attention.